 Follow these directions and you’ll have the best ocean slime ever!
 If you need more help making slime, check out our printable slime guide, where you’ll find tips and tricks to making your slime perfect every time so you don’t have to waste ingredients.

-What you’ll need to make the best sparkling slime:
+What you’ll need to make under the sea slime:

 Original Stationery Arts and Crafts Glitter Shake Jars, Extra Fine, 24 Multi color Set20 Mule Team Borax Laundry Booster, Powder, 4 PoundsElmer’s Liquid School Glue, Premium Clear, Washable, 1 Gallon, 1 Count – Great For Making SlimeUnder The Sea Plastic Sea Life Creatures 90 pc